openearth/xbeach-docs/docs/xbeach_manual.rst

 Rainfall (beta feature)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to include the effects of rainfall in the simulation.
+It is possible to include rainfall in the simulation.
 Based on
-a constant or spatial varying rainfall rate (:math:`q_{rain}`), the continuity equation is given by,
+a constant or temporally- and/or spatially-varying rainfall rate (:math:`q_{rain}`), the continuity equation is given by,

 .. math::
    :label: